|Oracle® Database Utilities

 PARALLEL parameter to be active.
 If one of the dump files becomes full because its size has reached the maximum size specified by the

-FILESIZE parameter, then it is closed and a new dump file (with a new generated name) is created to take its place.
+FILESIZE parameter, it is closed, and a new dump file (with a new generated name) is created to take its place.

 If multiple dump file templates are provided, they are used to generate dump files in a round-robin fashion.
 For example, if